bartam/windowSwitcher/readme.md

 # Window Switcher
 Name and switch between defined windows.
 Originally built to help multibox EQEMU.
+Selecting a name in the list will open that window and minimize the rest.

 ![alt text](/docs/images/WindowSwitch.JPG)